Chris56974/Pethreon/REFLECTION.md

 ### Security, profanity and offensive content

-Turns out my original idea was not very secure.
-I wanted creators to store their landing page details on the blockchain using my web-app.
-However, there's no server side validation for any of the inputs because there is no backend server (because the app is meant to be decentralized).
-This means a creator could store malicious scripts/links on their landing page and threaten users with persisted XSS attacks.
+Turns out my original idea might not be that secure.
+I originally wanted creators to store their landing page details on the blockchain using my web-app.
+However, it looks like server-side validation is going to be trickier without a server, ha!
+Solidity can validate some things, but I don't think it could handle nearly the breadth of input I originally intended to have on my application.
+It almost feels like I just given the key to the database in my client-side application.
+Some vulnerabilities I can think of are...

+- People could impersonate creators and wrongfully claim donations
+- Creators could post offensive content or malicioius links/scripts on their landing page

-I could probably take a hybrid approach and introduce a server to validate input, but I decided to compromise and remove landing pages altogether in favour of only storing addresses instead (which are much easier to validate in solidity).
+I could probably take a hybrid approach and introduce a server to validate input, but I've decided to compromise and stick to data that is easy to validate in solidity (like the address).

-### Multiple testing frameworks
+### Multiple testing frameworks?

 React uses Jest, but Truffle uses Mocha and Chai.
 I was planning on using all three in the same project, but I ran into issues where typechain would create conflicting type definitions (between Chai and Jest).
 I didn't want to [eject my CRA](https://create-react-app.dev/docs/available-scripts#npm-run-eject) to remove Jest, and I thought maybe I could use [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces) but I ended up settling on an even better typescipt-react setup using hardhat.
 It has stacktraces and console logging for solidity which will make it much easier for me to understand everything.